McTavishLab/physcraper_ms/joss_submission.md

 ## The input: a study tree and an alignment

-- The phylogenetic tree has to be in the Open Tree of Life store [@mctavish2015phylesystem].
+- The phylogenetic tree should be already in the Open Tree of Life store, or submitted via the curator system [@mctavish2015phylesystem].
-  You can choose from a variety of published trees supporting any node of the Tree of Life.
-If the tree you are interested in is not in Open Tree of Life, you can easily upload it via the curator tool.
+  A user can choose from a variety of published trees supporting any node of the Tree of Life.
+If the tree you are interested in is not in Open Tree of Life, you can easily upload it via the curator tool (ADD URL).
 - The alignment should be a gene alignment that was used to generate the tree.
-The alignments are usually stored in a public repository such as TreeBase [@piel2009treebase; @vos2012nexml], DRYAD (<http://datadryad.org/>), or th ejournal were the tree was originally published.
+The alignments are usually stored in a public repository such as TreeBase [@piel2009treebase; @vos2012nexml], DRYAD (<http://datadryad.org/>), or the journal were the tree was originally published.
   If the alignment is stored in TreeBase, `physcraper` can download it directly either from the TreeBASE website (<https://treebase.org/>) or through TreeBASE GitHub repository, SuperTreeBASE (<https://github.com/TreeBASE/supertreebase>).
   If the alignment is on another repository, a copy of it has to be downloaded by the user, and it's local path has to be provided as an argument.
-- A taxon name matching step is performed to verify that all taxon names on the tips of the tree are in the character matrix and vice versa.
+- A taxon name matching step is performed to verify that all taxon names on the tips of the tree are in the DNA character matrix and vice versa.
 - A ".csv" file with the summary of taxon name matching is produced for the user.
-- Unmatched taxon names are dropped from the tree and alignment.
+- Unmatched taxon names are dropped from both the tree and alignment.
   <!--***What is the minimum amount of tips necessary for a physcraper run??*** Just one!-->
   Technically, just one matching name is needed to perform the searches.
 See below.
 - A ".tre" and ".aln" files are generated and saved for a `physcraper` run.